 The following “weather modification” speech was delivered October 22, 1963 by John F. Kennedy.
 He was killed one month later on November 22, 1963.
 Under Johnson the weather warfare budget exploded culminating in Operation Popeye.
 UN made climate warfare illegal but said it was ok for peaceful purposes.
-The climate warfare people like Jay Forester among other subverted the environmental movement.
+The climate warfare people like Greg Bateson, Margret Mead, Harold Laski, Rockefellers, Leverhulmes, various technocrats RAND, Jay Forester among many others converged and subverted the environmental movement.

 First, I would suggest the question of the conservation and development of our natural resources.
 In a recent speech to the General Assembly of the United Nations, I proposed a worldwide program to protect land and water, forests and wildlife, to combat exhaustion and erosion, to stop the contamination of water and air by industrial as well as nuclear pollution, and to provide for the steady renewal and expansion of the natural bases of life.

 Malthus argued a century and a half ago that man, by using up all his available resources, would forever press on the limits of subsistence, thus condemning humanity to an indefinite future of misery and poverty.
 We can now begin to hope and, I believe, know that Malthus was expressing not a law of nature, but merely the limitation then of scientific and social wisdom.
 The truth or falsity of his prediction will depend now, with the tools we have, on our own actions, now and in the years to come.